-WHAT TO EXPECT FROM A MYSORE ASHTANGA CLASS
+WHAT TO EXPECT FROM AN ASHTANGA MYSORE CLASS

 The traditional approach, as taught by the late Pattabhi Jois and now his grandson Sharath Jois, is to practice six days a week and rest on the seventh.
 Many beginners are daunted by this challenge, and it is wise to build up your practice slowly and intelligently over time under the guidance of a qualified teacher.
 You will begin to learn the Primary series, Yoga Chikitsa – a set of seventy-two postures, all performed in a set sequence.
 However, beginners are given just a few postures to start with.
 As you master each pose, over weeks, months and years, your teacher will give you the next posture.
 In this way you learn the sequence by heart slowly and safely.
 This enables you to focus inwardly, listening to nothing but your own breath, and the result is a meditative moving practice.

 WHAT TO EXPECT FROM A COUNTED LED CLASS

 In this class Primary Series is taught in the traditional format where the teacher calls out the posture names and counts the breaths to encourage a seamless meditative flow.
 The class is steady paced with minimal instruction is given, so some familiarity with the Primary Series is needed.
 This class compliments the Mysore practice and emphasises details of the vinyasa method.